ansahtackie/Penetration-Testing/README.md

 ## Objective

-The goal of this project was to conduct a penetration testing to evaluate the security posture of a network of two Linux and two Windows machines and write a comprehensive report.
-This penetration testing involved compromising a Linux machine and using that to pivote onto the other three machines to retreive sensitive data.
+This project aimed to conduct penetration testing to evaluate the security posture of a network of two Linux and two Windows machines and write a comprehensive report.
+This penetration testing involved compromising a Linux machine and using that to pivot onto the other three machines to retrieve sensitive data.

 ### Skills Learned